-- 2.1.1.The Compensation Policy considers, inter alia, the Company's risk management parameters, size and nature of its operations and, with regard to terms of office and employment which include variable components, the Officer's long-term contribution to achieving the Company's objectives and to maximizing shareholders value, taking into account the scope and reach of the Officer's role. - 2.1.2.The Compensation Policy was prepared with due consideration to the nature of the Company's operations in the life-sciences sector, territories where the Company operates, market capitalization on the applicable stock exchange or trading platforms on which the Company's ordinary shares and American Depository Shares ("ADS") are then listed or traded, as well as other criteria.
-The compensation amounts and ratios are generally based on a survey conducted by Compvision Ltd. for the Company, which refers to the different positions, both Israeli and international comparison group and reflect a market benchmark for the Company. - 2.1.3.The compensation principles, targets and benchmarks are derived, inter alia, form the Company's annual work plan and from long-term plans as determined by the Board from time to time.
+- 2.1.1.The Compensation Policy considers, inter alia, the Company's risk management parameters, size and nature of its operations and, with regard to terms of office and employment which include variable components, the Officer's long-term contribution to achieving the Company's objectives and to maximizing shareholders value, taking into account the scope and reach of the Officer's role. - 2.1.2.
+The Compensation Policy was prepared with due consideration to the nature of the Company's operations in the life-sciences sector, territories where the Company operates, market capitalization on the applicable stock exchange or trading platforms on which the Company's ordinary shares and American Depository Shares ("ADS") are then listed or traded, as well as other criteria1. - 2.1.3.
+The compensation principles, targets and benchmarks are derived, inter alia, form the Company's annual work plan and from long-term plans as determined by the Board from time to time.